Vaishnavi-204/Camera-Mini-Project/README.md

 # Camera-Mini-Project
-This is a Camera Mini Project designed using HTML5 &amp; CSS.
+This is a Camera website Mini Project designed using HTML5 &amp; CSS.